The Martinborough Fair

 - Trestle Tables - hire rate per table - $40.00 (covers both fair days)

 Please put an identifier with your deposit so we can trace your payment.
 If you submit an on-line application, you will receive a confirmation email with your Application ID number on it, if not, use your phone number or email address as a reference.

-There are two food categories to choose from on the Stall Application form;
+There are two food stall categories to choose from on the Stall Application form;

 - Food/Drink (for consumption on site) - This is for any food that is processed in your stall and/or provided to be consumed at the fair.

-- Food/Drink (Other) - This is intended to be for any food that is pre-packaged and is intended to be taken away and consumed (notwithstanding the fact that people can open a packet and dig in anyway)
+- Food/Drink (Other) - This is intended to be for any food that is pre-packaged and is intended to be taken away and consumed off-site.

-Registered food businesses will be required to provide a copy of their food business registration certificate, and to send in an updated version if the current one expires before March.
+Registered food businesses will be required to provide a copy of their food business registration certificate, and to send in an updated version if the current one expires before the March Fair Date.